|Nutrition Facts (per serving)|

 Spread the chopped cabbage on the bottom of a large casserole dish or Dutch oven.
 Add the drained sauerkraut.

 Cut the smoked ribs into pieces.
 Space the ribs or other smoked meat of choice between the cabbage rolls.

-Mix tomato sauce and soup with enough water to make a liquidy consistency.
+Whisk the tomato sauce and soup with enough water to give it a pourable consistency.

 Reduce temperature to 325 F and bake for 2 more hours.